 system, but may break your workflow since updating hard/sym-linked files tracked

-by DVC in the workspace causes cache corruption.
-To
+by DVC in the workspace would cause cache corruption.

-protect against that, DVC makes hardlinks and symlinks links read-only, which
+To protect against this, DVC protects hardlinks and symlinks by making them

 Finally, a 4th "linking" alternative is to actually copy files from/to the cache, which is safe but inefficient – especially for large files (several GBs or more).